EchoJulia/SimradRaw.jl/README.md

 This Julia library reads RAW format files, returning their contents as a series of Julia structs representing datagrams.
-It is intended to be used by higher level libraries such as SimradEK60.jl, coming soon, that interprete the data to provide matrices of volume backscatter etc.
+It is intended to be used by higher level libraries such as https://github.com/EchoJulia/SimradEK60.jl, that interprete the data to provide matrices of volume backscatter etc.